SouthernMethodistUniversity/coding/sections/text-editors.md

 "Plain text is a pure sequence of character codes; plain Unicode-encoded text is therefore a sequence of Unicode character codes."

-Plain text has two main properties in regard to rich text:
+Plain text has a few main properties:

 "plain text is the underlying content stream to which formatting can be applied.
 Plain text is public, standardized, and universally readable."